Community Health Planning and Statistics

 In early 2018, Florida Department of Health in Indian River County, in partnership with the Environmental Learning Center (ELC), created a community-wide survey to assess the walkability of Indian River County.
 This collaboration is a product of the county Community Health Improvement Plan, which brings together community partners to address the greatest health concerns facing our community.
 One such concern is the epidemic of obesity and overweight, and the chronic diseases that stem from this growing problem.
 Increasing physical activity is one of the most important actions people can take to achieve a healthy weight and improve overall health.
 Often times, however, people find it difficult to maintain a minimum level of physical activity because many communities are not designed around pedestrians; in other words, they are not “walkable,” so residents find little opportunity to increase their activity levels.
 The results of this walkability survey will help identify barriers to walking and physical activity throughout Indian River County, find solutions to barriers, and can be used to craft new policies and recommendations with walkability as a priority.

-The Florida Department of Health Florida Community Health Assessment Resource Tool Set (FL Health CHARTS) webpage is a one-stop-site for Florida public health statistics and community health data, providing statistical data for a wide variety of health indicators in Florida, including:
+The Florida Department of Health Florida Community Health Assessment Resource Tool Set (FL Health CHARTS) webpage and Florida Environmental Public Health Tracking are excellent resources for Florida public health statistics and community health data, providing statistical data for a wide variety of health indicators in Florida, including:

 - Communicable Diseases